JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `submitTaskDeliverable`

-Submit the task deliverable, i.e. the output of the work performed for task `_id` Submission is allowed only to the assigned worker before the task due date.
-Submissions cannot be overwritten
+Submit the task deliverable, i.e. the output of the work performed for task `_id`.
+Submission is allowed only to the assigned worker before the task due date.
+Submissions cannot be overwritten.

-*Note: Set the `task.deliverableHash` and `task.completionTimestamp` properties*
+*Note: Set the `task.deliverableHash` and `task.completionTimestamp` properties.*

 **Parameters**